 HOP: The Beer Experience

 This small beer bar has a great vibe with an impressive selection of craft beer from Mexico and abroad.
 They have beer available in the bottle (to go) and on tap.
 The staff is friendly and helpful and they serve good bar food.
-After finishing a taco tour in Mexico City’s Centro Histórico, this is a place I often frequent for a cold one on my way home.
+After finishing a Bites & Sights food tour in Mexico City’s Centro Histórico, this is a place we often frequent for a cold one on the way home.
 The continual introduction of new beers means there is always something different to look forward to trying.
 (Roma 13)

 Hanky Panky Cocktail Bar